-Cautious Fed lifts stocks to record high, investors eye earnings boost
+GLOBAL MARKETS-Cautious Fed lifts stocks to record high, investors eye earnings boost

 Senate Majority Leader Mitch McConnell, who was forced two weeks ago to scrap a planned vote on an earlier version, has planned for a vote on the retooled bill next week.

-The euro EUR=EBS was up almost 0.1 percent at $1.14055 on Friday, after inching down 0.1 percent overnight, and is set to end the week flat.
+The euro was up 0.1 percent at $1.1407 on Friday, after inching down 0.1 percent overnight, and is set to end the week flat.

 The European Central Bank is likely to signal in September that its bond-buying scheme will be gradually wound down next year and ECB chief Mario Draghi could give the next clue on the plans in late August, the Wall Street Journal said on Thursday.

-The Canadian dollar CAD= remained near its strongest in over a year after the Bank of Canada this week raised interest rates for the first time since 2010, with further tightening expected this year.
+The Canadian dollar remained near its strongest in over a year after the Bank of Canada this week raised interest rates for the first time since 2010, with further tightening expected this year.

-The loonie was about 0.1 percent weaker early on Friday at C$1.2729 to the dollar but is up 1.1 percent this week.
+The loonie was marginally weaker on Friday at C$1.2731 to the dollar but is up 1.1 percent this week.

-In commodities, oil crept lower as high fuel inventories revived concerns about a supply glut but losses were limited by data that showed China's oil imports in the first half of 2017 rose 14 percent from a year earlier.
+In commodities, oil was mostly steady as high fuel inventories despite supply cuts by the Organization of Petroleum Exporting Countries tussled with data that showed a jump in China's oil imports in the first half of 2017.

-U.S. crude CLc1 slipped 0.15 percent to $46.02 a barrel, after rising 1.3 percent on Thursday.
-It is poised for a 4 percent gain this week.
+U.S. crude was unchanged at $46.08 a barrel, after rising 1.3 percent on Thursday.
+It is poised for a 4.2 percent gain this week.

-Global benchmark Brent LCOc1 inched down 0.1 percent to $48.38 following Thursday's 1.4 percent jump, and is headed for a 3.6 percent gain this week.
+Global benchmark Brent was also little changed at $48.43 following Thursday's 1.4 percent jump, and is headed for a 3.7 percent gain this week.

-Reporting by Nichola Saminather; Additional reporting by Saqib Iqbal Ahmed; Editing by Shri Navaratnam
+Reporting by Nichola Saminather; Additional reporting by Shinichi Saoshiro; Editing by Shri Navaratnam and Sam Holmes